Gen.G vs T1 - VCT Pacific 2024 Stage 1: Predictions, where to watch, and more

-Gen.G vs T1 is the featured Playoff match in VCT Pacific 2024 Stage 1.
-Both teams had to give their best to qualify for this stage and have looked great throughout Stage 1.
+Gen.G vs T1 is the featured elimination match in the Playoffs of VCT Pacific 2024 Stage 1.
+Both teams will be competing for higher seeding in VCT Masters Shanghai, having already qualified for the event.

-As of now, Gen.G has amassed three wins and three losses, becoming the #1 seed from its group.
-On the other end, T1's record states three wins and four losses in Stage 1.
-This Bo3 (Best-of-three) fixture doesn't feature single elimination as the loser will head into the lower bracket.
+As of now, T1 is sitting at a total of four wins and five losses whereas Gen.G sports a record of four wins and four defeats.
+Winning this Bo5 (Best-of-five) series will help both teams earn championship points and get closer to getting three more for winning Pacific Stage 1.

-Gen.G vs T1 - Which team will win this match at VCT Pacific 2024 Stage 1?
+Gen.G vs T1 - Which team will progress further in VCT Pacific 2024 Stage 1?

 Predictions